HerXayah/road-to-ryujinx-without-switch/README.md

    ## Games

-   ``I found a very good guide that can be found here.\ Sorry, I just don't have a Homebrewed Switch to try it atm.\ When you have the XCI, load the Game via Settings -> Game Directories``\
+   ``I found a very good guide that can be found here.\ Sorry, I just don't have a Homebrewed Switch to try it atm.\ When you have the XCI, load the Game via `Settings -> Game Directories`.\

    ### Mentios